sungjoocho7/Modern-workflows-in-data-science-1/README.md

 * **/data** - Contains both the raw data and edited datasets used in the analysis.
 * **/scripts** - Contains R script utilized for data processing and analysis.
 * **/figs** - Contains figures (plot, etc) generated during the analysis or any visual outputs produced.
+* **/documentation** - Contains instructional documents and a README HTML version report.

 The steps in creating the report is as follows: